 Here are some great tips for anyone looking to remove their Invisalign aligners:

-If you have any concerns at all just give your dentist a call, they will help you as much as possible and always remember a period of practice can be really helpful.
-At Ollie and Darsh, our team will help you practice to make perfect.
+- Speak to your Dentist: if you have any concerns at all just give your dentist a call, they will help you as much as possible and always remember a period of practice can be really helpful.
+At Ollie and Darsh our team will help you practice to make perfect.

-Hopefully these tips will be helpful to you. if you ever need advise we are just a phone call away – 0151 65 910 65.
+Hopefully these tips will be helpful to you. if you ever need advice we are just a phone call away – 0151 65 910 65